 How to Resolve Financial Stress in Your Relationship

-Has the pressure of managing finances as a couple caused stress in your romantic relationship?
+Has the pressure of managing finances caused stress in your romantic relationship?
 If so, you're not alone.
-It's not uncommon for couples to struggle to find common ground when talking about money.
+It is common for couples to experience conflict when talking about money.

-In our experience caring for couples in therapy, we see that rarely are partner talking only about money when conversations arise around finances.
-Instead, we find surface discussions about budgets and investments or differences in income usually obscure the deeper conversations couples are working through together.
-These are meaningful conversations like who holds the power or control in the relationship, differences in personality styles and preferences for how to live, or unresolved issues from past romances or families of origin that seep out in disagreements in the present.
+In our experience caring for couples in therapy, we see that partners rarely talk only about money when conversations arise around finances.
+Instead, surface discussions about budgets, investments, or differences in income usually obscure the deeper conversations couples are working through together.
+Money can be a measurable means of seeing who holds the power in a relationship.
+Money might also illuminate differences in personality or disagreement on how to live.
+Many couples find that financial strain brings unresolved issues from past romances or families of origin to the surface, as these deeper issues seep out into present arguments.

-At Healthy Minds NYC, we love helping couples deal with financial struggles and relationship issues in financial counseling, marital therapy, or our marriage prep premarital counseling program.
-If you and your partner need help navigating challenges related to money, we are here to help.
+At Healthy Minds NYC, we love helping couples deal with financial stress and relationship issues in financial therapy, marital therapy, or our marriage prep premarital counseling program.
+If you and your partner need help navigating money-related challenges, we are here to help.
 Schedule a call with our care coordinator to get started with support from our team.
-And then read below for a few tips Healthy Minds NYC co-founder Chanel Dokun shared with The Daily Om on resolving financial stress in your relationship.
+Then, read below for a few tips from our Relationship Expert Chanel Dokun, that she shared with The Daily Om on resolving financial stress in your relationship.

 "How to Resolve Financial Stress in Your Relationship"